named-data/mini-ndn/docs/install.rst

 ------------------------------

 The provided Dockerfile can be used to build an image from scratch.
 To build with the Dockerfile:

   - Clone the repository and type::

         docker build -t minindn .

   - You can then access the container through shell with::

-        docker run -m 4g --cpus=4 -it --privileged \
+        docker run -it --cpus=4 --memory=4g --privileged \
             -v /lib/modules:/lib/modules \
-            minindn bin/bash
+            minindn

 Additional recommendations
 --------------------------

-- It is recommended to set reasonable constraints on memory (`-m`) and CPU cores (`--cpus`), especially on less powerful or non-dedicated systems.
+- It is recommended to set reasonable constraints on memory (``--memory``) and CPU cores (``--cpus``), especially on less powerful or non-dedicated systems.
-- `--privileged` is mandatory for underlying `Mininet <https://mininet.org/>`__ to utilize the virtual switch
+- ``--privileged`` is mandatory for Mininet to utilize the virtual switch.
-- The root directory on `run` is `/mini-ndn`, which contains the installation and examples.
+- The container working directory is ``/mini-ndn``, which contains the installation and examples.
-- The GUI may not work for now due to docker and xterm setup issues and is independent from Mini-NDN.
-  If you intend to run the GUI, pass `-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` to the `docker run` command.
+- The GUI may not work due to docker and xterm setup issues and is independent from Mini-NDN.
+If you intend to run the GUI, pass ``-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`` to the ``docker run`` command.

 Using Vagrantfile
 -----------------

-With Vagrant installed, simply do ``vagrant up`` which will bring up an Ubuntu 18.04 virtual machine and install Mini-NDN and all its dependencies on it.
-Please make sure to tweak the CPU core count (default 4 cores) and RAM (default 4GB) according to your needs before doing vagrant up.
-Mini-NDN can be found in /home/vagrant/mini-ndn which is a symlink to /vagrant if Vagrantfile was used from within mini-ndn cloned on the host.
+With Vagrant installed, simply do ``vagrant up`` which will bring up an Ubuntu 20.04 virtual machine and install Mini-NDN and all its dependencies on it.
+Please make sure to tweak the CPU core count (default 4 cores) and RAM (default 4GB) according to your needs before doing ``vagrant up``.
+Mini-NDN can be found in ``/home/vagrant/mini-ndn`` which is a symlink to ``/vagrant`` if Vagrantfile was used from within mini-ndn cloned on the host.
 Otherwise it is an actual clone of mini-ndn.

 Using install.sh
 ----------------